robertdebock/terraform-aws-vault/README.md

 Changes to the `name` cause the current cluster to be destroyed and a new cluster to be deployed.

+## vault_version

+This determines the version of Vault to install.
+Pick a version from [this](https://releases.hashicorp.com/vault/) list.

+When changing this value, please also change the `launch_configuration_version`.

 ## size

 The `size` variable makes is a little simpler to pick a size for the Vault cluster.
 For example `small` is the smallest size as recommended in the HashiCorp Vault reference architecture.